ameliabradley/BomberBox/README.md

 BomberBox
 =========

 A simple multiplayer web game, using sockets and canvas.
-Players run through a dungeon, containing a mixture of horrificly annoying to laughably easy enemies.
+Players run through a dungeon, containing a mixture of horrifically annoying to laughably easy enemies.
 This game is far from finished.

 Playing
 =========